mjolnir-lang/mjolnir-language-reference/doc/docs/pages/classes.md

 1. Create a const constructor explicitly
     - This breaks the CV qualifier inheritance pattern
-2. Allow const inheritance in constuctors
+2. Allow const inheritance in constructors
     - This
 3. Overload the slice function with a `const StringView` return type
     - This breaks the CV qualifier inheritance pattern